vijithassar/multiverse-json/README.md

 ### Instructions

-This is a string which contains compilation instructions.
+This is a string which contains human readable compilation instructions.
 Users should feel free to adjust the message, but compiled final products should always include an error message that explains to the reader how to generate alternate versions.
-(It's OK to hide or remove this message if the context requires it, just make sure to include it in the build.) **This field is required.**
+(It's OK to hide or remove this message if the context requires it, just make sure to initially include it in the build.) **This field is required.**

 ### Versions